How It Worked

-The instrument also detects plasma, a “soup” of super-hot ions (atoms that have lost one or more electrons) and free electrons that have been stripped from atoms.
+The instrument also detected plasma, a “soup” of super-hot ions (atoms that have lost one or more electrons) and free electrons that have been stripped from atoms.
 Plasma races from the sun in the solar wind but is also captured by magnetic fields.
-So by studying plasma around Saturn and Titan — where it’s dense or thin, and where it’s hot or not — researchers can sense Saturn’s magnetosphere and watch how it moves.
+So by studying plasma around Saturn and Titan — where it’s dense or thin, and where it’s hot or not — researchers could sense Saturn’s magnetosphere and watch how it moves.

 At a Glance